FD vs RD – Understand The Difference Between FD and RD

 You might have heard a proverb that ‘one shoe doesn’t fit all’.
 This statement holds true for your investments as well.

-See when it comes to FD vs RD, no option is good or bad.
+See, when it comes to choosing between an FD or RD, no option is good or bad.
 It completely depends on your risk tolerance, investment horizon, and financial goals.

 So, if you have a lump sum of money to invest and you are looking for the highest possible returns, then an FD is the better option.
 This is because FDs offer higher interest rates than RDs.
 However, if you are unable to invest a lump sum of money and you need the flexibility to withdraw your money at any time, then an RD is the better option.